macho-catt/100-days-of-code/log.md

 **Month's Progress**: Finished Harvard's CS50 online course, learned GitHub basics, started working on fcc certifications and currently working on the front end library cert.
 Started learning react by following facebook's tic-tac-toe tutorial.
 Then started going through fullstackopen's react courses (finished part 1).
 Also started reading The Modern JavaScript Tutorial on the side to supplement my coding.
 Finally, I started 100 Days of Code.

 **Thoughts:** I started 100 Days of Code to log my progress and keep myself accountable.
 However, I actually started my journey last month on 4/20/2021.
 So far, I have coded at least 2 hours a day.
+I hope to keep this up!

 ### Day 1: May 25, 2021
 #####